april-knights/Government/Legislation/Mediation Act.md

 ### Section III - Appointment Process

 Committee Members will be nominated by the Grandmaster and confirmed, by a simple majority vote by the Upper and Lower Council, within fourteen (14) days after inauguration of a Grandmaster.
-Members of either council may suggest a candidate to the Grandmaster.
+Members of either council may suggest candidates to the Grandmaster.
 The Grandmaster decides whether or not a proposed candidate is fit for the committee, and will have final say on which suggestions are included or excluded from their nominations.

 1. Once the role of Moderation Committee member is accepted, Committee members will be sworn in by a simple majority vote of both councils.
 2. Once sworn in, Moderation Committee members shall serve until the next committee is nominated and sworn in.